-The ARISC Conference Travel Grant promotes cooperation and exchange among South Caucasus and U.S. researchers and institutions by providing support to Armenian, Azerbaijani, and Georgian scholars and PhD students for presenting research at scholarly conferences or workshops in the U.S.
+The ARISC Conference Travel Grant promotes cooperation and exchange among South Caucasus and U.S. researchers and institutions by providing support to Armenian, Azerbaijani, and Georgian scholars and PhD students living in the South Caucasus for presenting research at scholarly conferences or workshops in the U.S.

-Applications are accepted on a rolling basis.
+Applications are currently no longer accepted.
 It is recommended to submit at least 6 months in advance of the conference or workshop.
 Complete applications must be submitted to ARISC no later than three (3) months prior to event date.

 - presentation of papers, organization of panels, active participation in workshops that include topics relevant to area studies of Armenia, Azerbaijan, and/or Georgia at scholarly conferences or workshops in the U.S.